|

 and continue to frequent jazz and dance clubs around the eastern seaboard including

-the BLUE NOTE in Manhattan and BIRDLAND 'the jazz corner of the world.
+the BLUE NOTE in Manhattan and BIRDLAND 'the jazz corner of the world'.
+Chosen as the best Latin Music Group by

-This summer they will appear at jazz festivals including the San Jose AAT Jazz
+They have appeared at major jazz festivals including the San Jose AAT Jazz

 After performing together and sharing the stage with Latin greats like Tito Puente, the group caught the attention of Andy